Defense Mechanisms

 Glorification of Maladaptive Defense Mechanisms

-With some foundational knowledge, we can identify the hollow misguided and supported material.
+With some foundational knowledge, we can identify the hollow, misguided or helpful material.
 Unfortunately, many internet surfers are desperately seeking help and the bounteous information flowing through social media is attractive.
-Accordingly, they are easily duped when the misguided dogma feels good; and those without sufficient knowledge to evaluate the content are duped.
+Accordingly, they are easily duped when the misguided dogma feels good; and duping those without sufficient knowledge to evaluate the content.

 Soothing Our Sorrows